Skip to main content

 4. Your cat wants to spend time with you

 Your cat might just be feeling social when he ducks under the covers, especially if he mainly does this when you’re in bed.
-He may associate the bed with where you spend a lot of time, and since the sheets smell like you, this spot can help your cat feel closer to you.
+He may associate the bed with where you spend a lot of time, and since the sheets smell like you, this spot can help him feel closer to you.

 5. Your cat wants to be alone